Imitation Learning from Purified Demonstrations: Methodology

-The monotonic decrease of $D_{KL}(\rho_{o,t}(x)||\rho_{n,t}(x))$ towards $t$ implies that the diffused optimal expert distribution and the non-optimal expert distribution become closer as $t$ increases.
-Suppose there exists an $\epsilon$ such that the difference between the diffused optimal expert distribution and the imperfect expert distribution becomes negligible when $D_{KL}(\rho_{o,t}(x)||\rho_{n,t}(x))\leq\varepsilon$.
-We can then find a minimum $t^\ast \in [0,1]$ to achieve this.
-Starting from $\rho_{n,t^\ast}(x)$, we can stochastically recover $\rho_{o}(x)$ at $t=0$ through the reverse diffusion process.
-We further provide theoretical evidence that the Total Variance (TV) distance between recovered expert distribution and optimal one can be upper bounded via the two-step purification. \begin{theorem} Supposing $\rho_{\hat{\pi}_o}(x)$ is the purified demonstration distribution and the score function satisfies that $|s_w(x,t)\leq\frac{1}{2}C_{s_w}|$.
-The Total Variance distance between $\rho_{\hat{\pi}_o}(x)$ and $\rho_{\pi_o}(x)$ satisfies that with a probability of at least $1-\varpi$,
+The monotonic decrease of $D_{KL}(\rho_{\pi_o,t}(x)||\rho_{\pi_s,t}(x))$ towards $t$ implies that the diffused optimal expert distribution and diffused sub-optimal expert distribution become closer as $t$ increases.
+Suppose there exists an $\kappa$ such that the difference between the diffused optimal expert distribution and diffused sub-optimal expert distribution becomes negligible when $D_{KL}(\rho_{\pi_o,t}(x)||\rho_{\pi_s,t}(x))\leq\kappa$.
+We can then find a minimum $t_r \in [0,1]$ to achieve this.
+Starting from $\rho_{\pi_s,t_r}(x)$, we can stochastically recover $\rho_{\pi_o}(x)$ at $t=0$ through the reverse diffusion process.
+We further provide theoretical evidence that the distance between the purified demonstration and its optimal version can be bounded via the two-step purification. \begin{theorem} Supposing the sub-optimal demonstration $x_s$ perturbed by noise $\delta$ compared to the optimal demonstration $x_o$, and $\hat{x}_o$ is a purified demonstration of $x_s$, the L2 distance between $x_o$ and $\hat{x}_o$ (i.e., $\lVert x_o - \hat{x}_o \lVert$) is bounded within the interval $[\max\{0, \lambda\}, \Lambda]$ with a probability of at least $1-\sigma$, where

-where $\zeta(t^\ast)=\int_0^{t^\ast}\frac{1}{2}\beta(s_w)\mathrm{d}s_w$ and the constant $C_\varpi=\sqrt{2d+4\sqrt{d\log\frac{1}{\varpi}}+4\log\frac{1}{\varpi}}$. \end{theorem} As shown in Eq. \ref{eq:upper_bound}, the TV distance between the optimal expert distribution $\rho_{{\pi}_o}$ and the purified expert distribution $\rho_{\hat{\pi}_o}$ can be upper bounded by the terms related to the optimal timestep $t^*$.
-Thus, the key hyperparameter during the diffusion purification lies in the timestep $t$ in Eqs. \ref{eq:forward_ddpm} and \ref{eq:reverse_ddpm} since there is a trade-off between the perturbation purification and semantic information reservation.
-According to Theorem \ref{theo1}, $t$ should be set to a relatively large value to guarantee that the potential perturbations are removed in diffused distributions, however, $t$ cannot be arbitrarily large since the semantic information should be maintained.